 In-house counsel, when hiring a compliance manager, often look for candidates with proven compliance experience, preferably in highly regulated areas such as financial services.
 Although compliance managers can always learn the details of specific mandates on the job, it’s considered a plus if they already have a grasp of the broader regulatory landscape in the given industry.
 Sought-after compliance managers have strong analytical skills and the ability to understand and scrutinize convoluted laws and regulations.

 If, after considering these traits and qualifications, you decide that you don’t yet have the necessary qualifications to be a manager, you might consider starting off as a compliance analyst.
 These specialists are generally responsible for researching compliance rules and regulations, identifying potential compliance issues and collecting and analyzing relevant information.
-According to the 2016 Legal Salary Guide, compliance analysts with one to three years of experience can expect a starting salary between $52,750 and $71,250.
+According to the Salary Guide, the midpoint salary for a compliance analyst in the United States, with one to three years of experience, is $70,000.
 That role can serve as a solid stepping-stone toward your goal of becoming a compliance manager.

-To learn even more about careers in compliance, download Robert Half Legal’s 2016 Legal Salary Guide now.
+To learn even more about careers in compliance, download Robert Half Legal’s Salary Guide.